How to Pass the NBCOT OTR® on Your First Try

 There are a lot of options for resources when studying for the NBCOT® exam.
 Consider how you learn best and opt for a couple resources to give you enough variability.

 - Topic reviews: These consolidate your information into easy to read and understand sections.
-I found the topic reviews in the Therapy Ed National Occupational Therapy Certification Exam Review and Study Guide to be helpful.
-The topic reviews help place the information from flashcards into context.
+The topic reviews in the Therapy Ed National Occupational Therapy Certification Exam Review and Study Guide can be very helpful.
+They help place information from flashcards into context.

-- Picmonics are quick and effective two-minute videos that help connect difficult to learn facts and add context to the information provided.
-Using both Truelearn and Picmonic link the information to application in an easy to remember format.
+- Visual learning.
+Using visual learning devices, like interactive mnemonic videos, can help with your recall.
+Picmonics are quick and effective two-minute videos that help connect difficult to learn facts and add context to the information provided.

 Be realistic in how much time you’re willing or able to spend.
-Initially I had thought I would commit 6-8 hours a day over the course of 4 weeks.
-Although that felt like the right thing to do, the reality was that I couldn’t stay focused for that duration of time.
-I instantly recognized that I’d be snowballing again if I didn’t set a more reasonable time goal.
-I ended up breaking my study sessions into 3–4-hour blocks, after all the exam itself allows you four hours maximum to complete.
-Building test (and sitting) endurance up to 4 hours was helpful.
+Some get overly ambitious and commit 6-8 hours a day over the course of 4 weeks.
+Although that might feel like the right thing to do, the reality might be that such a schedule could burn you out.
+Maybe you’re the kind of person who needs to break your study sessions into 3–4-hour blocks, after all the exam itself allows you four hours maximum to complete.
+Building testing (and sitting) endurance to 4 hours will help you on test day.

 Once you have found your resources, create a schedule with topics to study, when to take practice tests or check progress, when you will schedule the exam, and the date when you’re taking the exam.

 When creating the schedule, focus your studying on the areas of weakness first.
 Use your resources wisely and spend extra time reviewing the tough areas.
-I created a specific schedule to help keep me on track.
-I would take one topic, prepare my flashcards, work with the topic reviews, take TrueLearn practice questions to ensure the information was sticking.
-With the more detailed and specific schedule, I had created daily / weekly goals for me to attain while preparing for the final date.
+Creating a specific schedule can help keep you on track.
+For example, take one topic, prepare your flashcards, work with the topic reviews, and then take TrueLearn practice questions to ensure the information was sticking.
+With a more detailed and specific schedule, you’ll also create daily / weekly goals to attain while preparing for the final date.

-Each week, every Friday, I’d take a practice test, using either TrueLearn questions or the tests in the Therapy Ed National Occupational Therapy Certification Exam Review and Study Guide.
-Taking regular tests allowed me to compare my scores from the previous week.
-I’d look to see if my weak areas were better and then see where I needed to focus efforts for the following week.
-TrueLearn is helpful in measuring progress as well by providing performance analytics and national benchmarking.
+Each week, maybe every Friday, take a practice test, using either TrueLearn questions or the tests in the Therapy Ed National Occupational Therapy Certification Exam Review and Study Guide.
+Taking regular tests allows you to compare your scores from the previous week.
+Look to see if your weak areas get better and then see where you need to focus efforts for the following week.
+(TrueLearn is helpful in measuring progress as well by providing performance analytics and national benchmarking.)

 Part of your schedule should include scheduling the exam.
 This feels like a big step and should be done a few weeks after you’ve started studying.
 Committing to the actual date and time of your test is a big deal and announces, “I’m ready!”
 Hopefully after studying for a few weeks, you’ve identified your patterns- days of the week and time of day where you’re at your best.
-I know I’m “brainier” in the mornings and generally better at the beginning of the week than at the end.
-I scheduled my exam at 9am Tuesday morning.
+Are you “brainier” in the mornings and generally better at the beginning of the week?
+Or are you an afternoon, middle-of-the-week person?
+Give yourself the advantage where you can.

 Advice for the Day Before